MSandro/skyislands/README.md

 * default.json - a skyblock that should be familiar to modded players
 * traditional.json - more like the original vanilla skyblock
 * example-lobby.json - a simple (and garish) lobby with a command block to generate islands for players
+* stone.json - a stoneblock like skyblock configuration

 The skyblock configuration options are:
 * enabled - whether the configuration can be used
-* name - a user readable name - not currently used by the code
+* name - a user readable name (it can be a translation key)
 * layers - this is the layout of the blocks starting from the bottom layer.
 Each character is a block defined in the mappings, except for space which is an air block and ! marks the spawn point (also an air block)
 * mappings - maps a character to a block definition
+* fillers - used to fill the void, these work the same as the super flat world type configuration

 The layers are a three dimensional array, e.g. 3x3 bedrock below 3x3 dirt from the default.json: